cross-platform/icloud-for-linux/README.md

 ```

-The creation of the individual web apps is then handled by Snapcraft itself.
+The creation of the individual web apps is then handled by Snapcraft itself when the snap is build.
 For each web app an app is declared in the snap with a corresponding .desktop file (which itself has a corresponding icon) and app, specific command-line arguments, for example `OneDrive` and `https://onedrive.live.com/`.

-After the Qt helper kit is installed, the contents of our GitHub repo are dumped into the snap build environment by use of the dump plugin and necessary Qt dependencies installed by their Debian package names using stage-packages:
+Taking a look [in our Snapcaft file](https://github.com/sirredbeard/unofficial-webapp-office/blob/master/snap/snapcraft.yaml), after the Qt GUI desktop helper kit is installed, the contents of our GitHub repo are then dumped into the snap build environment by use of the [dump plugin](https://snapcraft.io/docs/dump-plugin) and necessary Qt dependencies installed by their Debian package names using [stage-packages](https://snapcraft.io/docs/build-and-staging-dependencies):

 ```
   unofficial-webapp-office-qml: